AVSimulation/SCANeR-Samples-Pack/README_dev.md

 This manual is meant to be self sufficient.
 If you are interested, check the Git basics here:  https://git-scm.com/doc

-### SCANeR Studio 2021.1
+### SCANeR studio 2021.1

-A valid installation of SCANeR Studio 2021.1 is required.
+A valid installation of SCANeR studio 2021.1 is required.

 ## 2. First time installation